SilverHalf/mount-balrior/decima/fast-guide.md

 #### 40% - 10%
 - Follow the boss whenever it jumps.
-- Follow your commander's indication on which side of the boss to stack on.
+- Follow your commander's calls for which side of the boss to stack on.
 - The [Green Arrow] is the most important mechanic: make sure you are always in it when it spawns.
 - If you get [Spreads] during the [Green Arrow], dodge them while staying inside the arrow.
 - You may have to split the group to cover [Greens] coming from multiple directions.